anugushravya/broken-hash/TestCase_2_POST_Hash.md

 curl -X POST -H "application/json" -d "{\"password\\":\"angrymonkey\"}" http://127.0.0.1:8088/hash

-5. Esnure that the quotes inside the json object needs to be escaped on windows machine.
+5. Ensure that the quotes inside the JSON object need an escape character for qutoes on a windows machine.

 ![Post Hash](hash-post-request.PNG)

 ## Expected Result

 On successful application, the curl should return a hash identifier.
-If it is the first request then the hash identifier should be 1.
+If it is the first request, then the hash identifier should be 1.